Cannabis Management Services Agreement: Key Points to Consider

 Clarity and transparency of expectations

-A well-drafted cannabis management services contract should include clarity and transparency of expectations.
+A well-drafted cannabis management services agreement should include clarity and transparency of expectations.
 This means providing a detailed scope of services, outlining clear performance metrics, and establishing communication protocols.
 The scope of services should be comprehensive, leaving no room for ambiguity when it comes to what the service provider will deliver.
 Clear performance metrics allow both parties to measure success objectively and ensure accountability is maintained throughout the partnership.
 Communication protocols ensure there are established channels for feedback and open lines of dialogue between all parties involved in the agreement.

 Risk management and liability protection